MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/machine-reports.md

 The Windows 10 version trend graph can help you quickly determine whether your organization is keeping current by updating to the most recent, most secure versions of Windows 10.

-### Antivirus health tab
+### Microsoft Defender Antivirus health tab

 The Antivirus health tab contains five cards that report on several aspects of Microsoft Defender Antivirus in your organization.
 Two cards, _mode_ and _scan results_, report about Microsoft Defender Antivirus functions.
-The remaining three cards report about the Microsoft Defender Antivirus _engine version_, _platform version_, and _security intelligence version_ reported in your organization.
+The remaining three cards report about Microsoft Defender Antivirus _engine versions_,  _security intelligence versions_, and _platform versions_ reported in your organization.

-#### Microsoft Defender Antivirus mode

-Reports on how many devices in your organization – on the date indicated on the card – are in any of the following modes:

-- Active
-- Passive
-- Limited periodic scanning (LPS)
-- Off

-Devices that are in either passive, LPS, or Off present a potential security risk and should be investigated.

-For details about LPS, see [Use limited periodic scanning in Microsoft Defender Antivirus](limited-periodic-scanning-microsoft-defender-antivirus.md).

-#### Recent Microsoft Defender Antivirus scan results

-This card has two bar graphs showing all-up results for quick scans and full scans.
-In both graphs, the first bar indicates the completion rate for scans, and indicate **Completed**, **Canceled**, or **Failed**.
-The second bar in each section provides the error codes for failed scans.
-By scanning the **Mode** and **Recent scan results** columns, you can quickly identify devices that are not in active antivirus scan mode, and devices that have failed or cancelled recent antivirus scans.
-You can also quickly identify whether you have outdated platform versions.
-You can return to the report with this information and gather additional details and security recommendations.

-#### Microsoft Defender Antivirus version cards

-The remaining three cards report about Microsoft Defender Antivirus:

-- engine version
-- platform version
-- security intelligence version

-To learn more about engine version, platform version, and security intelligence version, see [Manage Microsoft Defender Antivirus updates and apply baselines](manage-updates-baselines-microsoft-defender-antivirus.md).

-##### Card functionality
+#### Card functionality

-The functionality is essentially the same for all three _version_ cards.
-By clicking on a numbered bar in any of the three _version_ cards, a **Details** flyout opens enabling you to review information about all the devices configured with that version number.
+The functionality is essentially the same for all cards.
+By clicking on a numbered bar in any of the cards, a **Details** flyout opens enabling you to review information about all the devices configured with that version number.
 If the version number that you clicked on is:

 - A current version, then **Remediation required** and **Security recommendation** are not present
 - An outdated version, a notification at the top of the report is present, indicating **Remediation required**, and a **Security recommendation** link is present.
 Click the security recommendation link to navigate to the threat and vulnerability management console, which can recommend appropriate antivirus updates.

 Within the flyout: clicking on the name of the device will redirect you to the "Device page" for that device, where you can access detailed reports.

+#### Microsoft Defender Antivirus version card functionality

+For the three cards report about Microsoft Defender Antivirus:

+- engine version
+- security intelligence version
+- platform version

-###### Full report
+##### Full report

 In any of the three _version_ cards, click **Full report** to display the nine most recent Microsoft Defender Antivirus _version_ reports for each of the three device types: Windows, Mac, and Linux; if fewer than nine exist, they are all shown.
 An **Other** category captures recent antivirus engine versions ranking tenth and below, if detected.
 A primary benefit of the three _version_ cards is that they provide quick indicators as to whether the most current versions of the antivirus engines, platforms, and security intelligence are being utilized.
 Coupled with the detailed information that is linked to the card, the versions cards become a powerful tool check if versions are up to date and to gather information about individual computers, or groups of computers.